jmcarp/betfair.py/README.rst

     invoke ssl --name=path/to/certs/betfair

-Once you have generated the files, you can upload the ``betfair.pem`` file to Betfair at https://myaccount.betfair.com/accountdetails/mysecurity?showAPI=1.
+Once you have generated the files, you can upload the ``betfair.crt`` file to Betfair at https://myaccount.betfair.com/accountdetails/mysecurity?showAPI=1.

 Examples